 About Asheville Area Habitat for Humanity

 Founded in 1983, Asheville Area Habitat for Humanity was the first Habitat affiliate in North Carolina.
-Through Habitat homeownership and home repair programs, nearly 1,700 adults and children in Buncombe County have achieved the strength, stability and self-reliance they need to build a better future.
+Through Habitat homeownership and home repair programs, more than 2,100 adults and children in Buncombe County have achieved the strength, stability and self-reliance they need to build a better future.
 A decent place to call home and an affordable mortgage enables Habitat homeowners to save more, invest in education, pursue opportunities and have greater financial stability.

 Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities and hope.

 Everyone deserves a place to call home, and

 everyone can help make that possible for another family.

 Asheville Area Habitat for Humanity affirms housing as a human right and homeownership as a foundation for generational wealth and social mobility.
 We recognize that systemic and individual forms of inequity deny these rights and opportunities to some of our neighbors.
 The disparities in quality of life that result diminish the vitality of our community.

 We also acknowledge that “bringing people together” is central to our mission.
 People with diverse perspectives, experiences, and backgrounds are critical to our success.